polypheny/Website/documentation/Overview.md

 title: Overview
 ---

 The Polypheny stack consists out of several parts.
-This page gives an overview about the different parts:
+This page gives an overview about the different parts of the stack.

 ## Polypheny-DB
 This is the main component of the Polypheny stack.
 Polypheny-DB is a self-adaptive polystore that provides cost- and workload aware access to heterogeneous data.
-As a Polystore, Polypheny-DB seamlessly combines different underlying data storage engines to provide good query performance independent of the type of workload.
+As a polystore, Polypheny-DB seamlessly combines different underlying data storage engines to provide good query performance independent of the type of workload.

 ## Polypheny-UI